KESS: Return to "Que Buena 93.3"

 On February 27, 2009, Univision's Houston cluster announced that it was letting go most of its employees.
 KPTY would unfortunately be the biggest casualty of this move as the entire airstaff was pink-slipped and the station went jockless.
 At 10 P.M. on February 28, the station went live for a nightclub broadcast as scheduled.
 Many of the personalities that saw the format through its run from its early days at 100.7 and then later on 104.9, were on hand to send off "Houston's Party Station."

 At the end of the live broadcast at 2 A.M., the station returned to Regional Mexican and its former Que Buena 93.3 moniker on March 1.
 The call sign was officially changed back to KQBU-FM on March 10, 2009.

 Latino Mix 104.9 y 93.3

-On December 1, 2017, KQBU-FM changed the format from Regional Mexican to a simulcast of Spanish CHR-formatted KAMA-FM 104.9 FM Deer Park.
+On December 1, 2017, KQBU-FM changed the format from Regional Mexican Que Buena 93.3 to a simulcast of Spanish CHR-formatted KAMA-FM 104.9 FM Deer Park.
 KQBU-FM's change provided a Spanish CHR format to the Golden Triangle as well as serving the northern, eastern, and southeastern areas from Houston, which the 104.9 signal cannot reach.